 - To provide students with a chance to interact with other students with the same interests

 - To provide service opportunities

 - To promote international business curriculum at BYU

 - To establish positive relationships with business professionals, faculty, and peers

 The Undergraduate Global Supply Chain Association is your link into a professional world teeming with opportunity.
 If you are interested in Quality Management, Transportation and Logistics, Operations, Strategy, Procurement, or Statistical Analysis, this is the club for you.
 Supply Chain professionals are being demanded in every industry and BYU is creating a name for itself for having top performers in Supply Chain.
 We have consistently been one of the top schools for Supply Chain Management and are expanding to become the best.
 Come grow with us and have the opportunity to get the job you want.

-Note: This club is intented for undergraduate students, MBA and other graduate students are encouraged to join the Graduate Supply Chain and Operations Association.
+Note: This club is intended for undergraduate students.
+MBA and other graduate students are encouraged to join the Graduate Supply Chain and Operations Association.